ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 But unlike Peck’s Skipper, Tawny-edged Skipper is “not especially tolerant of heavy disturbance” (Cech 2005: 279); that is to say, it will not likely be found in recently plowed fields, frequently mowed areas, or manicured grounds and golf courses.

-The Connecticut Atlas found an egg or larva of Tawny-edged in the wild on both Kentucky Bluegrass (Poa pratensis) and Little Bluestem (Schizachyrium scoparium).
-It is also known to use other grasses, mainly various Panicum spp. and Slender Crabgrass (Digitaria filiformis) (Scott 1986).
-All these except Kentucky Bluegrass are native in Massachusetts, and all are common.
-As with Peck’s Skipper, the use (or adoption, after introduction) of the widespread Kentucky Bluegrass goes far toward explaining this skipper’s relative success, although it is still not as abundant as Peck’s Skipper, which also uses Kentucky Bluegrass (Table 3).
+The Connecticut Atlas found an egg or larva of Tawny-edged in the wild on both Kentucky bluegrass (Poa pratensis) and little bluestem (Schizachyrium scoparium).
+It is also known to use other grasses, mainly various Panicum spp. and slender crabgrass (Digitaria filiformis) (Scott 1986).
+Forbes, writing of New York state, (1960: 96) says that it "prefers Panicum."
+All these grasses except Kentucky bluegrass are native in Massachusetts, and all are common.
+As with Peck’s Skipper, the adoption of the widespread introduced Kentucky bluegrass goes far toward explaining this skipper’s relative success, although it is still not as abundant as Peck’s Skipper, which also uses Kentucky bluegrass.
+Tawny-edged is among those butterflies which have adopted new non-native host plants (Table 3).

 The Tawny-edged may have one of the widest ranges of any meadow skipper.
 It extends from Nova Scotia across Canada to southern British Colombia, occurs in most of midwestern United States, and the whole of eastern United States south to the Gulf coast and part of Florida.
 It is apparently rarer in the southern part of its range.
 Its particular host grass and preferred habitat undoubtedly differ in these widely differing locales, and a focus on local research is needed.